Troon North Golf Club: Pinnacle vs Monument Guide (2026)

 How much does it cost to play Troon North?

-Is Troon North a public golf course?
+Is Troon North a public course?

 What is the hardest hole at Troon North?

-Can you walk Troon North Golf Club?
+Can you walk Troon North?

 When is the best time to play Troon North?